 What did CL find?
 Our laboratory tests showed that each nutrition bar or cookie contained its listed amount of protein and those that claimed to be gluten-free, were.
 But several products failed to live up to claims regarding carbohydrates (too much), fats and cholesterol (too much), or fiber (too little).
 (See What CL Found).

 Tips!
 Just by looking at a label, you may be able to spot a problem if you add up the calories and the total doesn't closely match what's on the label.
 Also, watch out for bars claiming to get their fiber from "tapioca starch" (as it is mostly starch with little, if any, fiber) as well as those listing "Net Carbs" — which is not an FDA-defined term.
 Also, be aware that low-calorie bars typically achieve this with sugar alcohols and other sugar substitutes that can cause gas, and individuals with lactose intolerance may want to avoid certain milk-based proteins.
+Keto bars may contain significanlty more fat, and in particular, saturated fat (often from coconut oil), than other types of bars.
 Other ingredients that you may not expect are caffeine and added vitamins and minerals, and be aware of allergens, such as nuts, and saturated ("bad") fats from some milk proteins.

 You must be a member to get the full test results along with ConsumerLab.com's recommendations and quality ratings.
 You will get results for 14 nutrition bars and cookies selected by ConsumerLab.com and 3 others which passed testing in its voluntary Quality Certification Program.

 Which bars passed, and which failed, our tests of their ingredients